 What care services do local authorities provide?

 As well as providing places in care homes, local authorities can help you stay in your own home if you have care needs.

 Services they provide include:

 - home modifications

-- equipment that help with the tasks of daily living
+- equipment that helps with the tasks of daily living.

 How to find out if you qualify for local authority funding for care costs

 Contact the social services department of your local authority to find out whether you’re eligible for funding.